Sjord/Sjord.github.io/_posts/2017-04-17-bypass-csrf-check-using-referrer-policy.md

 This will remove the referer header from any outgoing request.
 This is [supported](http://caniuse.com/#feat=referrer-policy) in all modern browsers.

-Referrer policy has no impact on the [`Origin` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin), that is similar to the referer header.
+Referrer policy has no impact on the [`Origin` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin), which is similar to the referer header.

 ## Conclusion